 Stein silently watched the screen as the clown gathered his hostages in a circle, his coffee long forgotten in his hand.
 Scanning the paper that a passing cop gave him containing the relevant information about the bank, his eyes widened slightly.
 He read the sum the bank received this morning.
 He silently whistled.
 The sergeant next to him pulled his sleeve and handed him the phone wordlessly.

 “What is it Stein?”
 Monroe grumpily said from the other line.

 “We have 211A in First National in progress, Sir”

 Stein rolled his eyes.
 How Munroe got his job as the chief was a mystery to him!
 “Armed robbery in the First National Bank in progress, Sir”

 “I heard that Stein!
 I’ll be there in fifteen minutes.” and Munroe hang up.

 “Clever.
 He blinded us,” muttered Stein.
-“Okay Costelo, give me a headcount from what can see in the records and get me a photo of the clown.
-Fax it to my car. ” ordered Stein as he watched the clown systematically destroy all three cameras inside the bank.
+“Okay Costelo, give me a headcount from what we can see in the records.
+Get me a photo of the clown.
+Fax it to my car, ” ordered Stein as he watched the clown systematically destroy all three cameras inside the bank.
 He shook his head and headed out to his car.

 ‘And now clowns are robbing banks!
 My life really sucks.’